 - Finally, call an attorney for help with your case.

 COVID-19 Transmissibility Claims

-If you or a loved one have suffered an injury as a result of a premises liability issue, please contact a Lakeland slip and fall attorney to discuss the facts of your case.
-A consultation with a Lakeland slip and fall lawyer is free.
+If you or a loved one have suffered an injury as a result of a premises liability issue, please contact a local slip and fall attorney in Lakeland, Florida, to discuss the facts of your case.
+A consultation with a slip and fall lawyer at Russo Law is free.
 Please call to set up your appointment with an attorney.

 Click here for directions with Google Maps